rjferguson21/big-bang/docs/developer/README.md

 ## Communications

 Join Mattermost channels to ask questions and communicate with the team.
 The team also has a daily Scrum at 8:15 am MST.
-The link for the stand up is usually found in the channel headers.
+The link for the stand up is found on the [Big Bang Group Calendar](https://confluence.il2.dso.mil/display/BB1/calendar/dfb757d4-110c-4aac-80d8-516fd2d0cea8?calendarName=Big%20Bang%20Group%20Calendar).
 Here is the list of relevant Mattermost channels for BigBang development:

 * [Value Stream - Big Bang](https://chat.il2.dso.mil/platform-one/channels/team---big-bang)
 * [Topic - Big Bang Documentation](https://chat.il2.dso.mil/platform-one/channels/topic-big-bang-documentation)